Tony Pulis: Sheffield Wednesday

 On 13 November 2020, Pulis returned to management after over a year out of football, joining Championship club Sheffield Wednesday, the second consecutive appointment for which he had replaced Garry Monk.
 He brought in Mike Trusson as his assistant manager and Craig Gardner as first-team coach during his first week.
 His first match in charge ended in a 1–0 defeat against Preston North End after Josh Windass was sent off, after 17 minutes.
 He got his first point the following game in another away game, a 1–1 draw against Swansea City, with Adam Reach getting the first goal of his reign.
-After the 2–0 defeat to Nottingham Forest, he broke the record for worst start for any manager at Sheffield Wednesday, getting 3 points from a possible 24.
-He won his first game as manager at the ninth time of asking against Coventry City in a 1–0 win, with Tom Lees getting the winning goal.
-On 28 December 2020, Pulis was sacked as Wednesday manager after having secured just one victory from ten league games.
+After the 2–0 defeat to Nottingham Forest, he broke the record for worst start for any manager at Sheffield Wednesday, obtaining 3 points from a possible 24.
+He won his first game as manager at the ninth time of asking against Coventry City in a 1–0 win, with Tom Lees scoring the winning goal.

+On 28 December 2020, Pulis was dismissed as Wednesday manager after having secured just one victory from ten league games.
 Sky Sports reported that major disagreements between Pulis and club owner Dejphon Chansiri over transfer plans for the upcoming January transfer window were the main cause of Pulis's dismissal.
 Chansiri later described his appointment of Pulis as a "mistake".